 Externship Program Student Information Page (Externship Process and Registration Overview)

-LL.M. students at DePaul can participate in the Externship Program after the completion of their first semester of enrollment.
-LL.M. students should verify with their program director that the Externship counts toward their program requirements.
+LLM students at DePaul can participate in the Externship Program after the completion of their first semester of enrollment.
+LLM students should verify with the program director that the externship will count toward their degree requirements.

 Externships are available for the following credit hours: 2, 3, 4, 5, 6, 7, 8, and 9.
 The Externship Program manages Standard Externships for 2, 3, and 4 credit hours and the Third Year in Practice Program (3YP) manages Intensive Externships for 5, 6, 7, 8, and 9 credit hours.
 A student may only participate in an Intensive Externship if they have been accepted into 3YP.